 Parent Training (including migrant parent training)

 The Centre’s Parenting Training service strengthens workers’ (in particular migrant workers’) parenting skills.
-Whether the family lives together, or parenting has to be done remotely, our parents training helps parents build closer relationships with their children, while at the same time helping factories address such challenges as high turnover; distracted or unproductive workers; low worker morale and trust in management.
+Whether the family lives together, or parenting has to be done remotely, our training for working parents helps them build closer relationships with their children, while at the same time helps factories address such challenges as high turnover; distracted or unproductive workers; low worker morale and trust in management.

-The Centre’s migrant parent training sessions are available both onsite or online to enable workers to get continued parenting support during the pandemic.
+The Centre’s migrant parent training sessions are available both onsite or online to enable workers to get continued parenting support.
 To date, we have delivered parenting training to support workers in Bangladesh, China, Indonesia, Sri Lanka, Turkey and Vietnam.

 Target Audience